r96941046/Spark-Structured-Streaming-with-Kafka/README.md

 ### [Kafka](https://kafka.apache.org/intro)

+_Kafka is a distributed, scalable, fault-tolerant streaming platform_

+1. Producers send messages to Kafka brokers and these messages are processed by consumers.
+2. Messages are grouped in topics, which consumers subscribe to.
+3. Topics can be split into partitions for scalability and act as the unit of parallelism, and each of those partitions can have replications.
+4. Consumers are actually consumer groups that have one or more consumer processes inside, and each partition is tied to only one consumer process per group for parallelism.
+5. Kafka only provides a total order over records within a partition, not between different partitions in a topic.
+6. Kafka has dumb broker and smark consumer, consumers themselves poll Kafka for messages and track which of those to read, and broker simply stores messages for a set amount of time (default two weeks) or until some size threshold is met.
+That said, Kafka consumers are very cheap, they can come and go without much impact on the cluster or on other consumers.
+7. Kafka stores all messages to disk in the form of commit logs, avoiding expensive disk seeks, and reads and writes do not affect each other.
+As a result, data size is completely decoupled from performance.
+Kafka has the same performance whether there is 100KB or 100TB data on server.
+8. Messaging traditionally has two models: queuing and publish-subscribe.
+Kafka generalizes these two concepts: As with a queue the consumer group allows you to divide up processing over a collection of processes (the members of the consumer group).
+As with publish-subscribe, Kafka allows you to broadcast messages to multiple consumer groups.
+9. Kafka can be used for messaging system / storage system / streaming processing.
+Kafka can act as a centralized medium of an event-driven architecture that connects different applications and allows truly decoupling of applications from one another.

 ### [Spark Structured Streaming](https://spark.apache.org/docs/latest/structured-streaming-programming-guide.html)

 _Structured Streaming provides fast, scalable, fault-tolerant, end-to-end exactly-once stream processing without the user having to reason about streaming._